taksan/fake-traffic-generator/README.md

 ## Logging

-All services use the **GELF (Graylog Extended Log Format)** logging driver to send structured logs to a log aggregation system (e.g., Promtail/Loki or Logstash/Elasticsearch).
+All services use the **GELF (Graylog Extended Log Format)** logging driver to send structured logs to a log aggregation system (e.g., Grafana Alloy/Loki or Logstash/Elasticsearch).

 - **Protocol**: GELF over UDP
 - **Port**: 12201